 While dieting focuses on getting healthy, eating disorders may lead to negative effects on one’s health.
 A person’s health is at risk if the condition is not treated properly.
 People can die of malnutrition, and can suffer from serious health complications because of eating disorders.
+An eating order is a mental illness on its own, and needs specific treatments.
 This is why it should be taken seriously.

 Another common myth is that eating disorders are the parents’ fault.
 Some people are too quick to blame the parents’ of a person that has an eating disorder, but in reality it’s not that simple.

-Eating disorders are the result of a number of things in a person’s life, and it is unfair to blame it solely on their parents.
+Eating disorders are the result of a number of things in a person’s life such as body image, and personality traits, and it is unfair to blame it solely on their parents.

 Lastly, one of the most prevalent myths is that people with eating disorders just want attention.
 This is actually a misconception that a lot of mental health problems share, and is absolutely untrue.

 The reality is that most people with eating disorders are trying to keep it a secret.
 They might be embarrassed about their condition, or afraid of what might happen if others found out.
-It’s not attention-seeking behavior, and people should be more understanding of people with these problems.
+It’s not attention-seeking behavior, it is an illness, and people should be more understanding of people with these problems.

 Eating disorders should always be taken seriously.
 Just like any other mental health problem, professional health is important when it comes to treating this condition.
 It’s also important to take away the stigma surrounding eating disorders, as these only make it more difficult for people to seek help.